mageni/mageni/README.md

 ## Legal
 If you have questions about the GPL license, copyrights law, DMCA, applicable laws, our DMCA designated agent, and other legal stuff.
 Please <a href="https://github.com/mageni#legal-copyrights-dmca-and-fair-use">go to our legal section on GitHub</a>

+---

+Made with love by Mageni in New York, USA